christian-schlichtherle/neuron-di/README.md

 # README

 Neuron DI is an ultra-light dependency injection framework which emphasizes the beauty and power of lazy dependency resolution and caching.
-It takes advantage of functional programming features available in Java SE 8 and Scala 2.11 in order to provide tailor-made APIs for these target environments.
+It takes advantage of functional programming features available in Java SE 8, Scala 2.11 and Scala 2.12 in order to provide tailor-made APIs for these target environments.

-Neuron DI can be used standalone or embedded in other DI frameworks, e.g.
+Neuron DI can be used standalone or embedded in other DI frameworks, e.g. Guice.
-Guice.
 When using it standalone, programmers enjoy a simple, yet complete domain specific language (DSL) for writing self-contained binding definitions.
 Self-contained binding definitions are checked by the (Java or Scala) compiler, which alleviates the need for testing them separately in many cases.

 When using Neuron DI embedded, programmers can add lazy dependency resolution and caching to their DI framework of choice.
 Guice users also enjoy extensions to the Guice binding DSL which make it simpler to use, especially when using Guice with Scala.

 For documentation, please consult the [Wiki].